Augustus Andrew Fritsch: Architectural career

 The commission in 1894 for a presbytery for St Joseph's in Malvern, in the form of a large verandahed Victorian style house, marked the start of his long association with the Catholic Church, designing churches, convents, halls, and schools across Victoria over the next 35 years.

-His first major church commission was replacing the church adjacent to his earlier presbytery at St Joseph's in Malvern in 1908, which was designed in a striking broadly Romanesque form, in red brick with round arches, a rose window and a barrel vaulted interior, but also with details drawn from the Baroque like the paired cupolas, and a Flemish stepped gable.
+His first major church commission was replacing the church adjacent to his earlier presbytery at St Joseph's in Malvern in 1908, which was designed in a striking broadly Romanesque Revival form, in red brick with round arches, a rose window and a barrel vaulted interior, but also with details drawn from the Baroque like the paired cupolas, and a Flemish stepped gable.
 The red brick Romanesque Revival was a style adopted by other architects in this period for many Catholic projects, such as the grand St Joseph's in Benalla by Kempson & Connelly, also completed in 1908.
-Fritsch followed this trend in a more restrained manner than his first church, starting with St Joseph's Rochester in 1910, which set the forms and details he used for his series red brick Romanesque churches over the next 20 years.
+Fritsch followed this trend in a more restrained manner than his first church, starting with St Joseph's Rochester in 1910, which set the forms and details he used for his series red brick Romanesque Revival churches over the next 20 years.
 These included the use of red brick with restrained rendered detailing, a tall gabled front with a central statuary niche and central window, banded voussoirs (first used at St Joseph's), attached piers that rise up as spirelets, and stepped gables.
 St Brigids, Port Fairy (1914), St Marys Corowa (1921), St Marys Maffra (1924) Our Lady Of Mount Carmel, Middle Park (1928) all follow this form.
 St Marys, Yarram (1915), St Brendans, Flemington (1925) and St Columbas, Elwood (1929) are also similar, but with the addition of towers – though only St Columba's was completed.